-Located on Congress Avenue in Austin, Texas, the Texas State Capitol is the largest in the United States.
-It is modeled after the United States Capitol in Washington, D.C., and was constructed in the Italian Renaissance Revival style.
-It is surrounded by twenty monuments and is a popular tourist attraction.
+Located on Congress Avenue in Austin, Texas, the Texas Capitol is one of the largest in the United States.
+It was modeled after the United States Capitol in Washington, D.C., and was constructed in the Italian Renaissance Revival style.
+The Capitol is surrounded by twenty monuments and is a popular tourist attraction.

 The original Capitol was constructed in 1853.
-It was destroyed by fire in 1881.
-In that year, Texas launched a national architectural competition to find a new Capitol.
+However, it was destroyed by fire in 1881.
+That year, Texas launched a national architectural competition to find a new Capitol.
 In 1880, the State of Texas began construction on a new Capitol.
-The building was designed by Elijah E. Myers.
-He was a civil engineer from San Antonio.
+Elijah E. Myers, a civil engineer from San Antonio, designed the building.
 His plans were almost lost in the fire.
 But his design was approved.

 The new Capitol was built in the Renaissance Revival style.
-It is 15 feet higher than the National Capitol.
-The interior features marble sculptures and the floor is terrazzo.
+It is 15 feet higher than the National Capitol and the interior features marble sculptures while the floor is terrazzo.
 The exterior features limestone, iron particles, and red granite from Granite Mountain.
-The foundation is limestone, but the limestone discolored after it was laid.
+The foundation is limestone, but the limestone was discolored after it was laid.

 Landscaping of the grounds was elaborate.
 There were evergreen trees and shrubbery, “shade trees” on the front, and an iron fence.
-There were curved carriage drives with limestone curbs, and elm trees on the capitol front grounds.
+You can also see curved carriage drives with limestone curbs, and elm trees on the capitol front grounds.

 The Texas Capitol in Austin features extensive landscaping with over 17 acres of lawns, trees, and gardens.
 The lush greenery is carefully maintained and includes various species of oak, pecan, and magnolia trees.
 The grounds are also home to several historic monuments and statues, such as the Confederate Soldiers Monument and the Texas African American History Memorial.